-- write_concern Extra keyword arguments are passed down which will be used as options for the resultant getLastError command.
+- upsert Any existing document with that "id" is overwritten. - write_concern Extra keyword arguments are passed down which will be used as options for the resultant getLastError command.
 For example, save(..., write_concern={w: 2, fsync: True}, ...) will wait until at least two servers have recorded the write and will force an fsync on the primary server. - update Django-style update keyword arguments using (alias)